- Commissioner's Column - Scott J. Soares

 MDAR, as our Nation’s oldest State Department of Agriculture (at 160 years), has seen 18 transitions in agency leadership.
 Although certainly each of these transitions has met its own set of challenges, they have also given us opportunities to flourish and to build upon the successes that each Commissioner's tenure has contributed to making the Department the great agency that it is today.
 In fact were it not for the process of transition, I would not have had the great privilege to serve as Commissioner or to be a part of the great successes that otherwise may not have happened at all.
 With this in mind, as the MDAR transitions to its 19th Commissioner, you should remain confident that the Agency's course and mission are firm and well charted and furthermore that the high level of service and responsiveness for which MDAR is known will be maintained.

-To this end, it is my great pleasure to restate Governor Patrick’s announcement that Greg Watson, a former Commissioner and a long-standing friend of agriculture, is taking over the MDAR reigns!
+To this end, it is my great pleasure to restate Governor Patrick’s that Greg Watson, a former Commissioner and a long-standing friend of agriculture, is taking over the MDAR reigns!
 This is certainly a reflection of the Patrick/Murray Administration’s recognition and support of Massachusetts’s agriculture, and brings confidence that we all can look forward to a very able, experienced and well-respected Commissioner to continue the great work towards establishing a sustainable agricultural future for our Commonwealth.

 Although clearly no stranger to Massachusetts agriculture or many of you, during a transitional period over the month of April, I’m looking forward to helping re-familiarize Greg as he assumes the position as MDAR’s next Commissioner.